kubernetes/community/contributors/design-proposals/disk-accounting.md

 Kubelet needs to define a gid for tracking image layers and make that gid or group the owner of `/var/lib/docker/[aufs | overlayfs]` recursively.
 Once this is done, the quota sub-system in the kernel will report the blocks being consumed by the storage driver on the underlying partition.

-Since this number also includes the container’s writable layer, we will have to somehow subtract that usage from the overall usage of the storage driver directory.
+Since this number also includes the container's writable layer, we will have to somehow subtract that usage from the overall usage of the storage driver directory.
 Luckily, we can use the same mechanism for tracking container’s writable layer.
-Once we apply a different `gid` to the container’s writable layer, which is located under `/var/lib/docker/<storage_driver>/diff/<container_id>`, the quota subsystem will not include the container’s writable layer usage.
+Once we apply a different `gid` to the container's writable layer, which is located under `/var/lib/docker/<storage_driver>/diff/<container_id>`, the quota subsystem will not include the container's writable layer usage.

 Xfs on the other hand support project quota which lets us track disk usage of arbitrary directories using a project.
 Support for this feature in ext4 is being reviewed.
 So on xfs, we can use quota without having to clobber the writable layer's uid and gid.